-In June 2009, we issued 126,667 shares Access common stock to several consultants for their consulting expenses.
+During the third quarter of 2009 we issued 515,500 shares Access common stock to several consultants for their consulting and investor relations fees.
 The issuance of shares of our common stock in settlement of these accounts was made pursuant to Section 4(2) and Rule 506 of the Securities Act of 1933, as amended.